 The Consultation Process

 During the consultation, you will be asked about your desired breast shape and size.
-Dr. Rebin will discuss your options regarding different techniques, the placement of incisions.
-Dr. Rebin will spend as much time as necessary to make you feel completely comfortable about your decision and answer all of your questions.
+Dr. Reubin will discuss your options regarding different techniques, the placement of incisions.
+Dr. Reubin will spend as much time as necessary to make you feel completely comfortable about your decision and answer all of your questions.

-Dr. Rebin will examine you, taking measurements and perhaps photographs for your medical record.
-The size and shape of your breasts, the quality of your skin, and the placement of the nipples and areolas will be carefully evaluated.
+Dr. Reubin will examine you, taking measurements and perhaps photographs for your medical record.
+The size and shape of your breasts, the quality of your skin, and the placement of the nipples and areola' s will be carefully evaluated.

 What to Expect After breast reduction Surgery

 There will be some associated swelling and bruising secondary to the breast reduction surgery.
 The breasts will take some time to settle and relax into a more natural position.
 This process takes several weeks and it is important to understand that you will only be able to assess your results after this healing period.
 Dr. Reubin will recommend appropriate scar treatments.
 Dr. Reubin typically places all sutures internally which has several benefits for his patients.
 The scars are of the best quality possible and there is less discomfort as there is no need for painful suture removal.

 Post-op Activity Restrictions

 Dr. Reubin’s breast reduction patients typically return to their normal daily activities within a few days after breast reduction surgery.
 However, you will need to restrict any strenuous activity for a week and there will be no lifting anything over 5-10 lbs for the first 2 weeks.
 Activities and exercise that involve the chest muscles, running, and jumping is restricted for 4-6 weeks.
 You may be instructed to wear a surgical bra for several weeks.
 Patients typically return to work within 1-2 weeks.

 Nipple sensation may be altered postoperatively and this may take weeks to months to return to normal.